 Prior to the insurance business, the bulk of my career was spent in leadership, Human Resources and Leadership Coaching.
 I’ve written some books on these subjects.
 They are available at GregGilbertAuthor.com

 For years, one of the slides I’ve covered with thousands across the country had a photo and this message; “What Matters Is Measured.”

-I assume you are on this page as a current agent, a prospective agent or just someone that wants to improve their financial situation.
-At the Non-Negotiable Life Group, we want to improve the Financial Margin of our customers AND our agents.
+I assume you are on this page as a current agent, a prospective agent, a customer or just someone that wants to improve their financial situation.
+At the Margin Financial Group, we want to improve the Financial Margin of our customers, agents and the public.
 We also know there is Financial Margin NOW and LATER.

 NOW is increasing Income and/or reducing Expenses.
 LATER is accomplished through planning such as Annuities, Tax Free Retirement and Life Insurance.

 What is Financial Margin?
 It’s simple.
 It is the margin between our expenses and our income or revenue.
 It is Monthly Income ÷ Monthly Expenses X 100 – 100 = Your Monthly Margin.
 For a calculator, visit HERE.
 Just like nothing changes until something is written, nothing changes until there is Financial Margin.
 There are no donations, no discretionary income to put to work in the economy, no peace of mind and NO EXTRAS without Financial Margin.

 Okay, first question.
 WHAT IS MY MARGIN?